OctopusDeploy/docs/docs/security/cve/zipbombs-and-octopus-deploy.md

   * Applies to all Deployment Targets, the in-built Worker (the "Run on Octopus Server" option available for some steps), and self-hosted Worker Pools
 * Maximum size an archive can decompress to on Octopus Server for all other operations: 1 terabyte
   * Applies to any other non-deployment operations that use archives
-* Maximum compression ratio for all archives: 5000:1

 These limits can be adjusted by an Octopus Server Administrator, via the Configuration > Settings > Archive Limits page in Octopus Server.